 Abstract-Voice-based input is usually used as the primary input method for augmented reality (AR) headsets due to immersive AR experience and good recognition performance.
-However, recent researches have shown that an attacker can inject inaudible voice commands to the devices that lack voice verification.
-Even if we secure voice input with voice verification techniques, an attacker can easily steal the victim's voice using low-cast handy recorders and replay it to voice-based applications.
+However, recent researches show that attackers can inject inaudible voice commands to the devices that lack voice verification.
+Even if we secure voice input with voice verification techniques, attackers can record the victim's voice and replay it.
 To defend against voice-spoofing attacks, AR headsets should be able to determine whether the voice is from the person who is using the AR headsets.
-Existing voice-spoofing defense systems are designed for smartphone platforms.
-Due to the special locations of microphones and loudspeakers on AR headsets, existing solutions are hard to be implemented on AR headsets.
+Existing voice-spoofing defense systems are designed for smartphone platforms and usually fail to work due to the special locations of microphones and loudspeakers on AR headsets.
 To address this challenge, in this paper, we propose a voice-spoofing defense system for AR headsets by leveraging both the internal body propagation and the air propagation of human voices.
-Experimental results show that our system can successfully accept normal users with average accuracy of 97% and defend against two types of attacks with average accuracy of at least 98%.
+Experimental results show that our system can successfully accept normal users with average accuracy of 97% and defend against two basic types of attacks with average accuracy of at least 98%.
+More importantly, even if the attackers can fool our line-fitting model by manipulating special voice signals, our MCD-SVDD model can still reject them with accuracy of 100%.